 Equity Diversity & Inclusion Statement

 At WaterTower Theatre, we believe that there is no place in this world for discrimination, prejudice, or racial injustice.
-We believe that Black Lives Matter, love is love, and that every person deserves to be treated with respect, equality, and equity.
+We believe that every person deserves to be treated with respect, equality, and equity.
 Our goal is to celebrate the diversity of our world through the creation of art, and to also reflect these values within our organization.
 WaterTower Theatre strives for our stages, board, staff, and audience to mirror the wonderfully diverse community in which we live.

-We know that being a part of building a more equitable artistic community is a journey that we are committed to, and we are ready to take on the challenge.
-We are proud to report that the work is being done and the proper steps are being taken to learn and grow.
-We are taking part in enlightening conversations with members of our community, anti-racism learning sessions, and have accepted a call to action which is the first step towards meaningful change for WTT to build a trusting relationship with those who support us.
-Finally, we believe it is vital for us all to hold one another up with love, kindness, and understanding during these turbulent times.
+Being a part of building a more equitable artistic community is a journey that we are committed to.
+We have accepted this challenge and are dedicated to this ongoing work.
+We believe it is vital for us all to hold one another up with love, kindness, and understanding.
 It is our hope that our children, our children’s children, and all generations that come after will see one another as equals regardless of race, ability, identity, or religious affiliation.

 WTT Commitments for an Equitable Artistic Future: